 Driving around New Zealand is wonderfully easy – they drive on the same side of the road and have mostly similar road rules to the UK.
 Apart from a couple of small stretches of motorway around Auckland, Wellington and Christchurch the roads are one lane in each direction with considerably less traffic than the UK.
 The police view speeding particularly dimly so it’s important to keep to the speed limits, however, there’s absolutely no hurry here – the scenery is so spectacular that you will find yourself, and others, moving at gentle pace in order to soak it all up.

 New Zealand has a reciprocal healthcare agreement with UK by which visitors can access immediate healthcare on the same terms as at home.
 However, all visitors should also have comprehensive travel insurance that covers all healthcare eventualities.

-Is it not necessary to have any vaccinations in order to visit Canada, however, if you are in any way concerned about your health and fitness we highly recommend you contact your G.P. for expert advice before you start planning.
+Is it not necessary to have any vaccinations in order to visit New Zealand, however, if you are in any way concerned about your health and fitness we highly recommend you contact your G.P. for expert advice before you start planning.
 We also like these guys (though this does not replace a trip to your G.P.): The Travel Doctor, an interactive website providing specialist health information for travellers plus tips and advice on a range of common travel related topics.

 Money & Tipping

 The currency in New Zealand is the New Zealand dollar ($).
 Credit and debit cards are widely accepted (charges may apply) and ATMs are available in most towns.

 Tipping in restaurants and in taxis isn’t common practice in New Zealand, however, if you have experienced exceptional service then feel free to tip as you would in the UK.
 Tip a tour guide if you think they have done a good job and tip the bellboy or concierge at your hotel, however, don’t tip staff or hosts at smaller lodges and B&Bs.